science-en-poche/yelandur/API.md

     }
 }
 ```

 if you're not authenticated or if you're authenticated as someone else than
 `jane` (note the root object encapsulation, mentioned in the guidelines
 above).

 If you're authenticated as `jane`, you'll get additional private
-information (here, only the email attached to the user's Persona (or
+information (here, only the email attached to the user's Persona (i.e.
 BrowserID)):

 ```json